Arts and languages Access module

-Module books, DVD and a website where you can access the online resources.
+Module books and a website where you can access the online resources.

-Digital copies (PDFs and web versions) of most study materials, and transcripts of the DVD can be found on the website.
-Transcripts are also available on the DVD itself if it is accessed through a computer.
+Digital copies (PDFs and web versions) of most study materials, and transcripts of the video and audio materials can be found on the website.
+A DVD is available on request if you cannot access the video and audio materials in any other way.

 You will need

-You will require access to equipment that plays DVDs, a phone and the use of a computer with internet access.
+You will require access to a phone and the use of a computer with internet access.
 You don’t need to rush out and buy a computer as you could use one at a library or drop-in centre.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.